 Step 3: Erasing the nose

 The longer I worked on the drawing, the more obvious it became the nose wasn’t correct.
 The shape wasn’t right.
-Despite the care with which you work through the drawing stages, it sometimes takes more indepth work to expose inaccuracies in the drawing.
-It’s worthwhile to know that discovering such a mistake isn’t the end of the world.
+Despite the care with which you work through the drawing stages, it sometimes takes more in-depth work to expose inaccuracies in the drawing.
+The good news is, discovering such a mistake isn’t the end of the world!

 In order to correct the problem, I first had to remove the work that’s already been done on the nose.
 I erased the nose with a combination of hard, rubber ‘click’ eraser and a white pearl eraser.
 I removed color the same way I applied it, using medium pressure and multiple passes over the area.
 I also turned the paper so eraser strokes were sometimes vertical to the dog’s face, sometimes horizontal, and sometimes diagonal.
 During the erasing process, I brushed eraser crumbs off the drawing frequently to keep them from carrying color to other areas or damaging the paper in other ways.